thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 * Below is the reconciler Go code created by operator-sdk under `controllers`.
 * In the Reconcile function, the `log.Log` is used to log simple message
 * We initialize an instance of the Greet CRD object which has Name property
-* The `r.Get()` will fetch the CRD instance from the Cluster, in case of error when obtaining the object simply return it.
+* The `r.Get()` will fetch the CRD instance from the Cluster, in case of error when obtaining the object simply return.
 * If the CRD instance is available, we get the name and log it.
 * At this point there are NO changes to other files in the project.